igrek51/android-songbook/docs/pages/quick-guide.md

 Find out more about [Controls](./controls.md).

-## Bluetooth Sharing
+## Song Cast
-You can display the same song on many devices using **Bluetooth Sharing**.
+**Song Cast** is a *Songbook*'s protocol to display songs on many devices.
 Create a room so that your friends could join it.
-Then every song the owner chooses will be broadcasted and displayed on all devices connected to a room.
+Once the presenter chooses a song, it will be broadcasted and displayed on all devices connected to a room.

 ## Sharing by Link
 You can share your own songs by link.